SarthakMakhija/blast/README.md

 6. **blast provides a feature to read responses.
 How is response reading implemented?**

 [ResponseReader](https://github.com/SarthakMakhija/blast/blob/main/report/response_reader.go) implements one goroutine per `net.Conn` to read responses from connections.
 The goroutine keeps on reading from the connection, and tracks successful and failed reads.
+This design means that there will be 1M response reader goroutines if the user wants to estalish 1M connections and read responses.
+To handle this, IO multiplexing + pool of ResponseReaders is planned in subsequent release.

 7. **What is the significance of Rrs flag in blast?**